Country Report for Guyana

 The Government reported to the Universal Periodic Review in 2015 that during consultation on the issue by the Parliamentary Special Select Committee (PSSC) “it became evident … that the abolition of corporal punishment in schools remains an issue on which sections of society are staunchly and equally divided; there has been no general consensus in civil society or in the PSSC on the way forward thus far”.
+This was reiterated in 2018.
 Further consultations were to be held.
 In January 2016, then Minister of Education Dr Rupert Roopnaraine was reported as stating that the abolition of corporal punishment in schools was “high on his agenda”.

 During the Universal Periodic Review in 2020, the Government misleadingly stated that a policy had been introduced by the Ministry of Education to prohibit corporal punishment in schools, referring to the 2002 Ministerial Guidelines which explicitly allow corporal punishment of students.